 All rankings are calculated, not measured.

 Parameters for calculations include handgun manufacturer's specifications for barrel length, overall length and weight, as well as cartridge ballistics as measured by SAAMI (Sporting Arms and Ammunition Manufacturers' Institute).
 For a given cartridge there may be a number of bullet weights that are commercially available.
-To determine a representative cartridge value to use for each caliber we collected muzzle velocity and bullet weights from the range of commercially available cartridges for a given caliber.
-We then took the mean bullet weight (the nearest actual bullet weight to the average of all bullet weights available for that caliber) and the average muzzle velocity from the same range of commercially available cartridges.
+We select the typical, or most common cartridge bullet weight commercially available to represent a given caliber.

-Caliber specification: mean grain weight and average muzzle velocity
+Caliber specification: typical grain weight and SAAMI measured muzzle velocity

 Power Factor (PF)